cmayron/Legal-Calculus/README.md

 - Bootloader mechanics
 - device‑level runtime discipline

-These artifacts define how LCES executes work, not why the system exists or what its constitutional principles are.
+These artifacts define how LCES™ executes work, not why the system exists or what its constitutional principles are.

 Runtime rules: